 6 Books That Can Change the Way You Teach

-But as the heat of July settles in, and we crank up the air conditioners and confine ourselves to the cool of our houses during the blazing afternoon hours, it is the perfect time to do a little reading and reflecting on our teaching.
+As the heat of July settles in, and we crank up the air conditioners and confine ourselves to the cool of our houses during the blazing afternoon hours, it is the perfect time to do a little reading and reflecting on our teaching.
 I like to do this before getting lost in the minutiae of classroom set-up and unit and lesson planning for the next year.
 Those things can wait until the end of July or even August.

 First, I try to consider, after a few weeks of time to decompress, what went well this past year and what didn’t.
 I try to assess my general attitude towards teaching right now and determine what kind of mindset I want to embrace by the end of the summer to be a better teacher next school year.